By Elizabeth Arif-Fear

 Ongoing racism prevails in Egyptian society, whilst the state of Nubian minority rights remain a concern.
 For example, the Nubian language is not taught in any school or university in Egypt, whilst limits to freedom of expression and peaceful protest around prior displacement have resulted in arrest for multiple Nubian activists.

-Sadly nowadays, when we hear the word “Yazidi” we often think of “genocide”.
+Sadly nowadays, when we hear the word “Yazidi” (Ezidi) we often think of “genocide”.

 With the rise of Daesh (ISIS) in Iraq and Syria, this historical community were deemed “devil worshippers” and persecuted by these militants.

-Speakers of Kurmanji (Kurdish), Yazidis follow a monotheistic faith known as Yazidism or Sharfadin dating back to the Mesopotamian era.
-Yazidism combines elements of ancient Persian religions (Zoroastrianism), as well as Judaism, Christianity and Islam.
+Speakers of Kurmanji (Kurdish), Ezidis follow a monotheistic faith known as Yazidism or Sharfadin dating back to the Mesopotamian era.
+Ezidism combines elements of ancient Persian religions (Zoroastrianism), as well as Judaism, Christianity and Islam.

-An ethno-religious minority, the Yazidis historically lived in Iraq, Syria, Turkey and parts of Armenia and Georgia.
+An ethno-religious minority, the Ezidis historically lived in Iraq, Syria, Turkey and parts of Armenia and Georgia.
 Today, they are based primarily in Iraq, with Yazidi migrant and refugee populations in Western Europe and North America.
-In total, there are less than one million Yazidis worldwide.
+In total, there are less than one million Eazidis worldwide.

-Around 550,000 Yazidis lived in Iraq before Isis invaded the area in 2014.
+Around 550,000 Ezidis lived in Iraq before Isis invaded the area in 2014.
 Around 360,000 escaped and another 50,000 were trapped in the mountains of north-west Iraq without food or water.

 7. Druze: Celebrating diversity